 A study of the most pertinent literary works of the Spanish speaking world, giving special attention to the social, ideological, cultural and economic background.
 Students will also be introduced to literary criticism to apply to reading assignments.
-Prerequisite: SPAN 203 or SPAN 204; POI or Placement exam.
+Prerequisite: SPAN 203 or SPAN 204; permission of instructor or placement exam.
 (3 sem. hrs.)